 - 2 tsp pure vanilla extract

-- Peel, then mash the potato in a large mixing bowl (I highly recommend using a potato ricer if you have one).
+- Peel, then mash the potato in a large mixing bowl (I highly recommend using a potato ricer or handheld mixer if you have one).

 - Add the eggs, coconut oil, maple syrup and vanilla extract to the bowl.
 Mix well.

 - Next, add the coconut flour, cacao powder, baking powder and salt.
 Mix all ingredients thoroughly.